ellakoa/postcard-poem/content/posts/little-boats.md

 title: The Little Boats
 description: "We are fast approaching the longest night and what better way to embrace this than to visit some festive lights?
-The little boats in Ramsgate harbour always put on a splendid display bringing some festive cheer to make you smile. "
+The little boats in Ramsgate harbour always put on a splendid display bringing some festive cheer to warm your heart and make you smile. "
 collection: Kent Views
 aspect: landscape
 image: /img/little-boats-2-tiny.jpg